hyperledger/aries-rfcs/features/0037-present-proof/README.md

 * `comment` -- a field that provides some human readable information about this request for a presentation.
 * `request_presentations~attach` -- an array of attachments defining the acceptable formats for the presentation.
-  * For Indy, the attachment contains data from libindy about the presentation request, base64 encoded, as returned from `libindy`.
+  * For Indy, the attachment contains data from libindy about the presentation request, base64-encoded, as returned from `libindy`.
 For more information see the [Libindy API](https://github.com/hyperledger/indy-sdk/blob/57dcdae74164d1c7aa06f2cccecaae121cefac25/libindy/src/api/anoncreds.rs#L1214).

 ### Presentation